ms/buildtogether.tech/starting/index.md

 Final report (20%)
 :   This describes the architecture of the code as it was actually built (rather
-    than as it was designed) and summarizes the post mortem so that the next team can avoid any pitfalls this team ran into.
+    than as it was designed) and summarizes the postmortem so that the next team can avoid any pitfalls this team ran into.

 Final state of project (20%)